 Light streams between a forest of spiral stone columns.
-Each support twists upward, branching into a delicate web of ribbed groin vaults overhead.
-This airy—seemingly weightless—volume exalts Valencia’s commercial hub, unique to its time.
+Each one twists upward, branching into a delicate web of ribbed groin vaults overhead — the ceiling dissolving into geometry, the weight of the stone made invisible by the precision of its arrangement.

 The History of This Temple of Trade

-As a prime trade point on the Mediterranean, the new, more glorious Silk Exchange was built to impress.
-La Lonja de la Seda (La Llotja de la Seda in Valenciano, the regional dialect), named for the city’s most important silk trade and merchant guild, was Valencia’s only building devoted to its prosperous mercantile transactions.
-In 1407, the Crown of Aragon installed the Taula de Canvi (Catalan for “Table of Change”) at this site six years after they established the Taula in Barcelona as the first-ever public bank.
+La Lonja de la Seda — La Llotja de la Seda in Valenciano, the regional dialect — was named for the city’s most important commodity and merchant guild.
+In 1407, the Crown of Aragon installed the Taula de Canvi (Catalan for “Table of Change”) at this site, six years after establishing the Taula in Barcelona as the first public bank in history.

 The Architecture of This Complex for Commerce

-The most beautiful facade of La Lonja overlooks the main plaza street and flaunts its three distinct bodies: the Trade Hall, the Tower, and the Consulate.
-Their positioning creates an architectural L-shape behind them, within which a walled courtyard nestles to complete the site’s 21,000 ft2 (2000 m2) rectangular footprint.
-Each space flows into the next to create cohesion between the sections:
+The most beautiful facade faces the main plaza and presents three distinct bodies: the Trade Hall, the Tower, and the Consulate.
+Their positioning creates an architectural L-shape, within which a walled courtyard completes the site’s rectangular footprint of approximately 21,000 square feet.
+Each space flows into the next with a coherence that suggests the whole complex was conceived at once — which it largely was, built across a span of roughly fifteen years.

 1